DanialBeg/DanialBeg/README.md

 ### Hello! 👋

-I'm a 4th year Computer Science major at the University of California, Riverside.
+I'm a Software Engineer at BAE Systems.

 Feel free to reach out if you would like to connect!